auroraongithub/auroraongithubformer.github.io/content/blog/the-ultrakill-experience.md

 is the word I would use if I had to describe the entire game.

 "Mankind is dead.
 Blood is fuel.
 Hell is full." is the game's starting "quote".
-Not sure if it means something deeper than that, like Hell being alive and full after being hungry or something, or maybe something simpler like you (the player/machine "V1") literally eradicating mankind and you need more blood to stay alive and since there's still Hell, you end up going in there, or something like that (just a theory lol).
+Not sure if it means something deeper than that, like Hell being alive and full after being hungry or something, or maybe something simpler like you (the player/machine "V1") literally eradicating mankind and you need more blood to stay alive and since there's still Hell, you end up going in there, or something like that ~~(just a shower thought lol)~~ **(WAIT NEVERMIND MY FRIEND SAID ITS CORRECT HAHAHAHAH)**.
 But you're definitely gonna be full once you touch this game because goddamn is it complicated, and in a good way too.

 Anyways, the game starts off in a tutorial, where some basic stuff like dashing, sliding, punching/parrying, how to heal, and all that stuff are taught.
 Then it throws you into a bunch of levels, encouraging you to use most of your loadout to its fullest.
 I had an experienced ULTRAKILL player friend that guided me throughout the first levels (and literally almost the rest of the game), so I had it pretty easy.